 Keep products with button batteries out of the reach of young children, especially when the battery compartments are not secured by screws or locking devices.

-View our video on button battery safety.
+View our video on

 Helping Kids Avoid Negative Self Talk